Close contact page icon

 All potential donors have presented conditions that the project plan has to meet before they make a final commitment to donate funds to the museum.
 Many of those conditions have to do with financial risks.
 The overlapping condition, however, is to meet a high enough ambition level – to create an institution that is truly at a top international level and brings something new to the field of architecture, design, museums and urban culture.

-In March 2021, the City of Helsinki and the State of Finland appointed a steering group to oversee and support the project phase during 2021-2023.
-A project organisation started its work in May 2021 when the Project Director, Kaarina Gould, was appointed to lead the project.
+The project organisation started its work in May 2021 when the Project Director, Kaarina Gould, was appointed to lead the project.
+Since June 2022, Gould has also served as the Foundation's CEO.
 In September 2021, Reetta Turtiainen joined as a Project Manager in the project organisation.
-Kaarina and Reetta work closely with the teams of the Museum of Finnish Architecture and the Design Museum, as well as the City of Helsinki and the Ministry of Education and Culture, and multiple other stakeholders.
-The Ministry of Education and Culture has also appointed Markku Inkeroinen, who started in August 2021, as a project manager for the museum project.
+Kaarina and Reetta worked closely with the teams of the Museum of Finnish Architecture and the Design Museum, as well as the City of Helsinki and the Ministry of Education and Culture, and multiple other stakeholders.
+The Ministry of Education and Culture also appointed Markku Inkeroinen, who started in August 2021, as a project manager for the museum project.
 Communications Manager Pyry Waltari joined the project organisation in March 2022.

 What is the Foundation for the Finnish Museum of Architecture and Design?